Dealing with end-of-life STPs

 Interworking across technologies

-Over the last 20 years or so, a range of signaling protocols and interfaces have been introduced to mobile networks to provide distinct connectivity, functions and features across many products of as many vendors.
+Over the last decades, a range of signaling protocols and interfaces have been introduced to mobile networks to provide distinct connectivity, functions and features across many products of as many vendors.
 Although the industry is moving towards Diameter based connectivity, integration with existing systems in operator networks typically requires interoperability with non-Diameter protocols such as RADIUS, HTTP, SOAP, LDAP, ENUM and SS7 etc.

 3G – 4G/LTE roaming

-Interworking between existing 2G/3G networks and new fast growing 4G/LTE networks is becoming a high priority.
+Interworking between existing 2G/3G networks and new fast growing 4G/LTE and later 5G networks is becoming a high priority.
 Service providers are keen to maximize mobile reach by enabling services between LTE and existing networks and to ensure seamless service continuity for their subscribers.
 For (smaller) operators and MVNOs, acquiring LTE technology is often a big hurdle.
-BroadForward’s BFX Interface Gateway provides a viable alternative.
+BroadForward Interworking provides a viable alternative.